hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 <br clear="all" />
 <br>

 Inside the cabinet, looking up toward the midrange and tweeter compression drivers.
-Note the extensive use of foam padding in the top half.
-However, there is no padding or acoustic stuffing in the bottom half (where the woofer is mounted):
+Note the extensive use of foam padding in the top half:

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/DSC07223.JPG" alt="Inside Upwards" width="100%" style="vertical-align:middle;margin:20px 0px"/>
 <br clear="all" />
 <br>

-Inside the cabinet, looking toward the port:
+Inside the cabinet, looking toward the port.
+Notice there is little acoustic treatment here (some on the backwall and a small portion on the right side-wall):

 <img align="left" src="/images/Reviews/Loudspeakers/Klipsch_Heresy_IV/DSC07232.JPG" alt="Inside port" width="100%" style="vertical-align:middle;margin:20px 0px"/>
 <br clear="all" />